turbo6412/Museum-of-candy/README.md

 # Museum-of-candy
-# Created a basic HTML/CSS project to learn the fundamentals of styling a web page.
+# Created a basic HTML/CSS and Bootstrap project to learn the fundamentals of styling a web page.

 # Here is the museum of candy website showing each exhibit as we scroll down.
 In addition we start to notice that the navbar changes colors to accomodate for the user's eyes.